enaix/tg-remote-ssh/README.md

 ### Web server

+#### localhost.run

 Edit the `tools/lo-ssh/start-lo` file and change the 8888 port to your desired local port.
 Don't forget to execute the `start-lo` script manually in order to add localhost.run to known_hosts.

+*If you're using free-tier localhost.run tunnel, note that it creates a new tunnel every 10-15 minutes.
+For some reason, Jupyter doesn't save any progress after the disconnection!*

 ### Ngrok